SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## tourl

-<details><summary><small>Provides you the ability to assign a short name that describes the URL.
+<details><summary><small>The <code>tourl</code> operator provides you the ability to assign a short name that describes the URL.
 It is similar to creating a href for the URL with a short name.
 URLs are generally long and they don't tell you what information is displayed when the URL is opened.
 A common benefit of using this operator is to provide a description of a URL to display in dashboards.</small></summary>

 **Syntax**